micmejia/bible-dump/NKJV/Amos/Amos 4.md

 ###### 1
-Hear this word, you cows of Bashan, who _are_ on the mountain of Samaria, Who oppress the poor, Who crush the needy, Who say to [^a]your husbands, "Bring _wine,_ let us drink!"
+Hear this word, you cows of Bashan, who _are_ on the mountain of Samaria, Who oppress the poor, Who crush the needy, Who say to your husbands, "Bring _wine,_ let us drink!"

 ###### 2
 The Lord God has sworn by His holiness: "Behold, the days shall come upon you When He will take you away with fishhooks, And your posterity with fishhooks.

 ###### 3
-You will go out _through_ broken _walls,_ Each one straight ahead of her, And you will [^b]be cast into Harmon," Says the Lord.
+You will go out _through_ broken _walls,_ Each one straight ahead of her, And you will be cast into Harmon," Says the Lord.

 ###### 4
-"Come to Bethel and transgress, At Gilgal multiply transgression; Bring your sacrifices every morning, Your tithes every three [^c]days.
+"Come to Bethel and transgress, At Gilgal multiply transgression; Bring your sacrifices every morning, Your tithes every three days.

 ###### 5
 Offer a sacrifice of thanksgiving with leaven, Proclaim _and_ announce the freewill offerings; For this you love, _You_ children of Israel!"
 Says the Lord God. ## Israel Did Not Accept Correction

 ###### 6
-"Also I gave you [^d]cleanness of teeth in all your cities, And lack of bread in all your places; Yet you have not returned to Me," Says the Lord.
+"Also I gave you cleanness of teeth in all your cities, And lack of bread in all your places; Yet you have not returned to Me," Says the Lord.

 ###### 7
 "I also withheld rain from you, When _there were_ still three months to the harvest.
 I made it rain on one city, I withheld rain from another city.
 One part was rained upon, And where it did not rain the part withered.